woodnsec/IoT-Forensics/README.md

 ### Goals and Objectives

 Below we have defined our goals and objectives for this project:
-- Review state of the art research and standards concerning IoT Forensic and traditional digital forensics.
+- Review state of the art research and standards concerning IoT Forensic and traditional Digital Forensics.
 - Compare and contrast IoT Forensic techniques with those of traditional Digital Forensics standards.
 - Identify the driving factors of the slow maturation of IoT Forensic standards and possible solutions.
 - Apply recommended standards gathered from IoT Forensic literature in hands-on experiments to test their effectiveness across multiple IoT devices.